binael/chatbot-with-liquidAI/README.md

-Here is a **professional main-project README** for your repository, specifically covering:

-- `app.py`
-- `chatbot.py`
-- Static files (HTML, CSS, JS)
-- Installation guide
-- `requirements.txt`
-- Project structure
-- Run instructions

-You can paste this into your root `README.md`.

----

 # 🤖 Prime Robotics AI Chatbot

 A fine-tuned Large Language Model (LLM) chatbot built to answer questions about **Prime Robotics**.